gajus/xhprof.io/INSTALL.md

 You will need to manually create the database and populate it with the provided scheme.
 The database scheme is located at `/setup/database.sql`.

-The configuration file is located at `/ay/includes/config.inc.php`.
+Rename the `/ay/includes/config.inc.sample.php` to `/ay/includes/config.inc.php`.
 There are only two supported parameters.

 * `xhprof_url` is the URL to the XHProf.io library.
 * `pdo` is the PDO instance.
 This library uses [PDO](http://uk3.php.net/pdo) to handle all of the database operations.